 During the second half of 2010, exploration drilling of new geological and geophysical targets commenced.
-A separate resource drilling programme, aimed at upgrading the bulk of the existing resource to measured and indicated categories and to test deeper and lateral extensions of mineralization also commenced around the same time.
-As at September 30, 2011, both drilling programmes were still in progress.
+A separate resource drilling program, aimed at upgrading the bulk of the existing resource to measured and indicated categories and to test deeper and lateral extensions of mineralization also commenced around the same time.
+As at December 31, 2011, both drilling programs were still in progress, and a new resource estimate was announced during March 2012.
+The update indicated an approximate 23% gold resource increase at Bau, from 2.45M oz to 3.02M oz.
+Additionally, there has been an upgrade of 349,600 oz of resources from inferred to measured and indicated resource categories.
+This increase and upgrade derive from the drilling of 19,817 meters in 122 holes during 2011.